 Game drives take place during the morning and afternoon, always in the company of a very knowledgeable guide.

 - The Okavango Delta is one of the best locations in the world for viewing wildlife, with plains chock-full of zebra, antelope, buffalo, all enticing plenty of lion!
 A number of leopard prides are present too, plus hyena and genet.
-Other regulars include elephant, giraffe, monkey, and baboon, while rhino and wild dog make an occasional appearance.
+Other regulars include elephant, giraffe, monkey, and baboon, while wild dog make an occasional appearance.

 - Keen birders are in for a real treat, as the region is home to hundreds of resident and migrant species, with highlights such as the smart secretary bird, the pink-backed pelican, and the hefty kori bustard!